-The third cohort of Inclusion, Equity, and Community Building is going virtual and will be kicking off in October 2020!
-This five module series will provide faculty, staff, and administrators an opportunity to comprehensively explore cultural humility, bias awareness and identity development, microaggressions and inclusive language, privilege and allyship, and change leadership and apply these concepts to their policies, programs, practices, and people in their respective departments.
+The fourth cohort of Inclusion, Equity, and Community Building will be fully virtual and will kick off in March 2021.
+This series will provide faculty, staff, and administrators an opportunity to comprehensively explore cultural humility, bias awareness and identity development, microaggressions and inclusive language, privilege and allyship, and change leadership and apply these concepts to their policies, programs, practices, and people in their respective departments.
 The series ends with action planning and guidance from Diversity & Inclusion to sustain inclusive excellence.
 Participants who complete all five modules of the series receive a certificate.

-- Module 1: Cultural Humility and DEI Alphabet Soup: This introductory workshop explores cultural humility, self-reflection and identity, and their application to participants’ professional roles.
+Module 1: Cultural Humility, Data, and Definitions: This introductory workshop explores cultural humility, self-reflection and identity, and their application to participants’ professional roles.
 The session also provides an overview of relevant social justice and diversity, equity, and inclusion terms.

 Minimum/Maximum of Participants: 30 maximum participants with a waitlist.